brave/tokenizer/README.md

 IP Address Anonymizer (ia2)
 ===========================

-ia2 exposes an HTTP API to take as input IP addresses.
+ia2 anonymizes IP addresses.
+The service takes as input IP addresses via an HTTP API.
 Those addresses are then anonymized and forwarded to a Kafka cluster. ia2 is meant to (but doesn't have to) run in an [AWS Nitro Enclave](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) and exposes the following two HTTP API endpoints:

-1. `/v1/confirmation/token/WALLET_ID`
+1. `/v2/confirmation/token/WALLET_ID`
   This endpoint takes as input confirmation token requests as received by Fastly.
 The endpoint extracts the client IP address, anonymizes it, and forwards it to our Kafka cluster.